 Saba was born in the Great Rift Valley in Kenya on the 7th June at 7pm on the seventh day of the week, and became the 7th grandchild in the family.
 Her name means “seven” in Kiswahili.

 On Saba’s first meeting with Virgo, her mother approached the elephant on foot holding her newborn baby in her arms.
 Virgo let them come close then stretched out her trunk and took a good long sniff of the baby.
 She then coaxed her own calf forward as if to introduce it to the humans.
-Their friendship lasted two decades, until Virgo disappeared in the mid 1990s.
+The friendship lasted two decades, until Virgo disappeared in the 1990s.

 © Iain Douglas-Hamilton

-© Sam Gracey
+© Save The Elephants / Sam Gracey

 © Mirella Ricciardi